Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: The scattering maps, the -harmonizing metrics, and their isoperimetric inequalities

-Let us consider the hyperbolic case first: $M$ being a compact codimension zero submanifold of $\H^n$.
-In the Poicar\'{e} model, $\H^n$ is identified with the interior of the unit Euclidean ball $B^n$ and the geodesics in $\H^n$ with the arcs of circles in $B^n$ (or diameters through the origin) that are orthogonal to its boundary $\d B^n$.
+Let us consider the hyperbolic case first.
+In the Poicar\'{e} model, $\H^n$ is identified with the interior of the unit Euclidean ball $B^n$, and the geodesics in $\H^n$ with the arcs of circles in $B^n$ (or diameters through the origin) that are orthogonal to its boundary $\d B^n$.